 · It is Untraceable – No audit trail exists within the enterprise.
 Unlike emails, file transfers, or database queries, prompt inputs are not captured by existing monitoring systems.
 Compliance officers cannot reconstruct what was shared, when, or by whom.

 · It is Irretrievable – Even if an AI provider pledges not to retain inputs, there is no practical mechanism to retract or delete what has already been transmitted.
-In non-enterprise versions, prompts may be used transiently in model training or optimization, creating additional uncertainty.
+In non-enterprise versions, prompts may be used transiently in model training or optimisation, creating additional uncertainty.

 · It is Non-compliant – Sensitive information such as Personally Identifiable Information (PII), Protected Health Information (PHI), or regulated financial data may be processed outside the boundaries of GDPR, HIPAA, or industry-specific mandates.
 The mere act of transmission can constitute a breach, regardless of whether the data is later stored or used.